-Check back with our blog or sign up for updates for the next installment of this series.
+Check back with our blog or sign up for updates for more looks behind the scenes!
 In the meantime, you can stay up to date with us from every corner of the web.
 You’ll find us happily posting, pinning and tweeting away on Facebook, Twitter, Pinterest, Instagram, Google+ and Tumblr.